Of Microbes and Men - The Fermi Paradox

 NASA (Public domain)

 Here’s a no-brainer: intelligent life exists in the universe.
 Exhibit A?
 Us!
-Yep, you and I, sipping coffee and pondering the stars, are proof that brains capable of building smartphones and arguing over pizza toppings exist.
+Yep, you and I, sipping coffee and pondering the stars, are inassailable proof that brains capable of building smartphones and arguing over pizza toppings can exist.
 But it does make you wonder: are there other intelligent beings out there, maybe debating their own version of pineapple-on-pizza somewhere in the vastness of space?

 Still, the question nags at us like a catchy song stuck in our heads: Are we alone?
 Even without definitive evidence, we can play detective, piecing together clues from life on Earth to sketch out what alien life might look like.
 Meanwhile, we keep scouring Mars’ dusty dunes and Enceladus’ icy oceans, hoping to stumble across a microbial “hello.”